junaid-77-cyber/HALF_ADDER_SUBTRACTOR/README.md

 # NAME: JUNAID SARDAR S
 # REG NO.24003934
-# EXP NO.3 HALF_ADDER_SUBTRACTOR
+# EXP NO.3 Implementation of Half Adder and Half Subtractor circuit

-Implementation-of-Half-Adder-and-Half Subtractor-circuit

 # AIM: